 Movement Fundamentals is a training paradigm and experimental curriculum designed and refined by dance artist, Jane Hawley since 1996.
 The intent was to create a fundamental and moving paradigm, which trains dancers as artists and empowers people to love and feel gratitude for their bodies.

 BRDC has been studying Movement Fundamentals since 2011, participating in the coalescence at Luther College as well as one-on-one trainings in Texas with Jane Hawley and Sophia Rog.
 In June 2016, BRDC was awarded a microgrant from the Greater Denton Arts Council with Texas Commission on the Arts and National Endowment for the Arts.
 This grant allowed us to jump start a community-centered project using commissioned choreography by Jane Hawley, titled You Are Not My Enemy.
-In July 2021, we will present our research, "Collaboration with Hawley’s You Are Not My Enemy Directography."
+In July 2021, we presented our research, "Collaboration with Jane Hawley’s You Are Not My Enemy Directography."
 Each member is certified in MF, and we integrate its philosophies into our classes, choreography, performance, and daily lives.